Travel Tips, Packing Recommendations, Rules of the Road

 Guests need to know that even five star hotels with air conditioning will not be able to freeze your room to the level that you are probably used to in America.
 Most Europeans, consider any temperature below 68 (20 degrees celsius) to be unhealthy and their systems will not go below that.
 Yes, even in the very expensive and deluxe five star category hotels.
 And even if you beg, bribe or holler – your room will not get as freezing as a freezer and that’s because the Europeans just don’t believe in it.

-Bottom line is, and I have tried to help many, many Americans understand this, air-conditioning in Northern Europe (especially the Netherlands, Belgium, Germany, parts of Northern France, England, Ireland) is woefully insufficient and just not what Americans are used to.
+Bottom line is, and I have tried to help many Americans understand this, air-conditioning in Northern Europe (especially the Netherlands, Belgium, Germany, parts of Northern France, England, Ireland) is woefully insufficient and just not what Americans are used to.
 Those who are super-sensitive and who MUST have ice-cold rooms should seriously reconsider travel in the months of May, June, July and August to avoid dissatisfaction.

 Hotels in Italy, Spain, Southern France and Portugal usually have pretty decent A/C.